 Our last breakfast in Portugal.
 Departure towards Spain travelling along beautiful green plains that extend as far as the eye can see dotted with cork oaks and olive trees that withstand time.
 Back in Spain, we enjoy the beautiful landscape of Region of Extremadura, the typical wooded pasture known as the “dehesa” where the iberian pigs forage freely for acorns.
 Arrival in Caceres, a magical medieval city, capital of the Extremadura region in western Spain.
 Free time to stroll through the old town with its city walls and watchtowers and its well-known medieval neighborhood, considered a World Heritage Site.
-We recommend you to follow the narrow walkways that will transport you to another century and engage you in its old charm.
-You'll discover the main square of Cáceres – the Plaza Mayor and the Bujaco Tower locally known as the Clock Tower, the Arch of the Star, which is one of the five access gates of Cáceres, the beautiful Palace of the Golfines… In the afternoon he head back to Madrid.
+We recommend that you follow the narrow paths that will transport you to another century and captivate you with its ancient charm.
+You will discover the main square of Cáceres: the Plaza Mayor and the Bujaco Tower, known locally as the Clock Tower, the Arco de la Estrella, which is one of the five access gates of Cáceres, the beautiful Palacio de los Golfines… In the afternoon we head back to Madrid.
 Arrival and end of our services.